 There is no designated maximum value for your rally vehicle.

-The vehicle must not have been determined with application.
-Until start of the rally you have time to find your perfect rally vehicle.
+The vehicle must not have been determined with the application.
+Until the start of the rally, you have time to find your perfect rally vehicle.

 Where do I get my hands on such a wondrous vehicle?